Thursday 6th December | 14:15 - 16:30 Eversheds Sutherland, 1 Wood Street, London, EC2V 7WS Financial Stress is nothing new for universities but is

 This programme will feature a panel of experts pool their experience to lead Vice-Chancellors, Governors, Principals, Directors and Senior HE Management Teams through a thorough examination of the stress tests, the risks, the choices and the mechanisms that need to be put in place to be prepared for financial stress and restructuring in Higher Education.

 A programme for Governors, Vice-Chancellors, Directors of Finance, Strategy and Business Development, Senior Management Teams and Industry Regulators.
+Register to watch online here or RSVP below.

 Purpose of the Programme